 - Bake for 25-30 minutes until a skewer poked into the centre comes out just clean

-Once these blondies are cooled, drizzle with melted white chocolate and mini egg pieces for the ultimate Easter treat.
+Once brown butter blondies are cooled, either leave plain, drizzle with melted white chocolate or go the whole hog and also top with candy eggs to turn them into mini egg blondies for the ultimate Easter treat.

 Tips for Making Blondies